karenlo38/MachineLearningGroup4/README.md

 Random Forest Classifier

 ## How to Run
-1. Open notebooks in order
+1. Open /data folder.
-2. Ensure dataset is inside /data folder
+2. The dataset file (data/uci_heart_disease.csv) will be in the folder.
-3. Run notebooks sequentially
+3. Open the complete coding file (07_final.coding.ipynb) provided in the project folder.

 ## Contributors
 - Asran